-Subsequently, Africa Pentecostal pastors who seceded for the Apostolic Faith Mission (AFM), the Back to God-Assemblies of God (BTG-AOG), the International Assemblies of God (IAG) and the Full Gospel Church South Africa (FGCSA) in the 1980s to establish independent Pentecostal-Charismatic Churches, continued using a tie, shirt and jacket.
-Amongst them are Archbishop Mosa Sono of Grace Bible Church in Soweto, Archbishop Gladstone Botwana of Zoé Bible Church in Soweto, and Archbishop Stephen Zondo of Rivers of Living waters in Evaton, now relocated to Vereeniging (Anderson 2005: 77-83; Mzondi 2019: 88-90).
+Subsequently, African Pentecostal pastors who seceded from the Apostolic Faith Mission (AFM), the Back to God-Assemblies of God (BTG-AOG), the International Assemblies of God (IAG), and the Full Gospel Church South Africa (FGCSA) in the 1980s to establish independent Pentecostal-Charismatic Churches continued using a tie, shirt, and jacket.
+Among them are Archbishop Mosa Sono of Grace Bible Church in Soweto, Archbishop Gladstone Botwana of Zoé Bible Church in Soweto, and Archbishop Stephen Zondo of Rivers of Living Waters in Evaton, now relocated to Vereeniging (Anderson 2005: 77-83; Mzondi 2019: 88-90).

-Clergy vestment among African Pentecostal-Charismatic Churches in the post-1994 South Africa
+Clergy vestment among African Pentecostal-Charismatic Churches in post-1994 South Africa

-The shift from using a tie, shirt, and jacket to using clergy vestment among African Pentecostal-Charismatic Churches in South Africa that emerged in the mid-1990s reflects what Chidester (2018:177) call "plasticity", this is "a feature of religion that endures and reinvents its relevance."
-Below the article discuss three aspects related to this shift: The African American Pentecostal and Commonwealth Dominican ecclesiastical influence; promoting ecclesiastical hierarchy among African Pentecostal-Churches; the theological and ecclesiastical identity and African Pentecostal-Charismatic Church leadership accountability.
+The shift from using a tie, shirt, and jacket to using clergy vestment among African Pentecostal-Charismatic Churches in South Africa that emerged in the mid-1990s reflects what Chidester (2018:177) calls "plasticity," which is "a feature of religion that endures and reinvents its relevance."
+Below, the article discusses three aspects related to this shift: the African American Pentecostal and Commonwealth Dominican ecclesiastical influence; promoting ecclesiastical hierarchy among African Pentecostal Churches; and the theological and ecclesiastical identity and African Pentecostal-Charismatic Church leadership accountability.